-Legal Document Translation Services for Compliance with the FCPA
+Legal Translation for FCPA Compliance

 Our legal translation team has written several blogs discussing the requirements for compliance with the Foreign Corrupt Practices Act (FCPA).
 Recall that the FCPA is a federal law which, among other things, prohibits companies and its employees from bribing foreign officials.
 When doing business in a country where English is not commonly spoken by a company’s employees, in order to ensure compliance with the FCPA, translation services may not only be recommended, but required.